snowdrop/k8s-infra/README.md

 The documentation has been designed around the following topics

 - Become a Docker machine
-- Next, to provision Kubernetes/OpenShift and
+- Next, to provision Kubernetes/OpenShift
-- Finally to turn it on into a Cloud Native Developer Box !

 ## Become a Docker Machine